tvoirand/ships/readme.txt

 ships

-version 0.9 of the 20180620
+version 0.10 of the 20180625

 added in this version:
--image_to_video function added in framemod
--option added to save video file (--vid)
+-output files stored in output folder
+-output text file added
+-output files have datetime prefix
+-raan added as command line parameter
+-orbit display size now depend on both semi-major axis and eccentricity